davidherszenhaut/davidherszenhaut.github.io/_posts/2025-12-31-i-watched-some-movies-this-year.md

 **Chainsaw Man – The Movie: Reze Arc**: この映画は爆弾でした (does that pun work in Japanese?)！ 3/5.

 **Bugonia**: This movie started off insane and managed to get progressively more insane up until the end.
 Fantastic.
 4/5.

+**Predator: Badlands**: I think more Yautja would have successful hunts if they embraced the power of friendship like Dek.
+4/5.